 Director – Peter Medak, Screenplay – Chris Brancato, Producer – Frank Mancuso Jr, Photography – Matthew F. Leonetti, Music – Edward Shearmur, Visual Effects – The Digital Magic Company (Supervisors – Joseph Grossberg & Ralph Maiers), Miniatures – Vision Crew Unlimited, Special Effects Supervisor – Jeff Jarvis, Makeup Effects – Steve Johnson’s XFX Inc (Supervisor – Steve Johnson), Species Design – H.R.
 Giger, Production Design – Miljen Kreka Kljakovic.
-Production Company – FGM Entertainment
+Production Company – FGM Entertainment.

-Michael Madsen (Preston Lennox), Marg Helgenberger (Dr Laura Baker), Natasha Henstridge (Eve), Justin Lazard (Commander Patrick Ross), Mykelti Williamson (Dennis Gamble), George Dzundza (General Burgess), James Cromwell (Senator Judson Ross), Miriam Cyr (Anne Sampas), [uncredited] Peter Boyle (Robert Cromwell)
+Michael Madsen (Preston Lennox), Marg Helgenberger (Dr Laura Baker), Natasha Henstridge (Eve), Justin Lazard (Commander Patrick Ross), Mykelti Williamson (Dennis Gamble), George Dzundza (General Burgess), James Cromwell (Senator Judson Ross), Myriam Cyr (Anne Sampas), [uncredited] Peter Boyle (Robert Cromwell)

 The Excursion expedition lands on Mars and Commander Patrick Ross becomes the first man to walk on the red planet.
 As the expedition returns to Earth, soil samples thaw out and infect the crew.
 On Earth, Laura Baker has succeeded in creating Eve, a genetically modified version of Sil whose reproductive drive is now controllable.
 Laura is soon shocked to find that there is another version of the alien creature on Earth.
 She reunites with Preston Lennox to track it down.
 They find that they are hunting Ross who has been infected with species DNA.
 He is having sex with as many women as possible, causing them to instantaneously become pregnant and give birth to alien male children.